GenaroNetwork/node-libgenaro/README.md

 ## API

 - `Environment(options)` - A constructor for keeping encryption options and other environment settings, see available methods below
-- `mnemonicGenerate(bits)` - Will create a new *Encryption Key* string for file encryption/decryption
-- `mnemonicCheck(encryptionKey)` - Will return boolean to verify that an *Encryption Key* hasn't been typed incorrectly by verifying the checksum and format
-- `utilTimestamp()` - Returns current unix timestamp in milliseconds

 Methods available on an instance of `Environment`:

 - `getInfo(function(err, result) {})` - Get general API info`
 - `getBuckets(function(err, result) {})` - Get list of available buckets
-- `createBucket(bucketName, function(err, result) {})` - Create a bucket
 - `deleteBucket(bucketId, function(err, result) {})` - Delete a bucket
 - `renameBucket(bucketId, function(err) {})` - Rename a bucket
 - `listFiles(bucketId, function(err, result) {})` - List files in a bucket
-- `storeFile(bucketId, filePath, options)` - Upload a file, return state object
+- `storeFile(bucketId, fileOrData, isFilePath, options)` - Upload a file, return state object
 - `storeFileCancel(state)` - Cancel an upload
-- `resolveFile(bucketId, fileId, decryption_key, decryption_ctr, filePath, options)` - Download a file, return state object
+- `resolveFile(bucketId, fileId, filePath, options)` - Download a file, return state object
 - `resolveFileCancel(state)` - Cancel a download
 - `deleteFile(bucketId, fileId, function(err, result) {})` - Delete a file from a bucket
 - `generateEncryptionInfo(bucketId)` - Generate the key and ctr of AES-256-CTR for file encryption, and also the index related to the key and ctr,, return undefined if fail